-EEI, located at 307 Northwest Ninth Avenue in Little Falls and at 119 East Broadway in Little Falls (Gap Program), offers programming that benefits both consumers served and the surrounding community.
+EEI, located at 307 Northwest Ninth Avenue in Little Falls, 405 Northwest Ninth Avenue in Little Falls (Bridge Program), and 119 East Broadway in Little Falls (Gap Program), offers programming that benefits both consumers served and the surrounding community.

 Life skills training including communication, self-awareness, and social skills:

 Listening: Being a good listener is one of the best ways to be a good communicator.